20 Types of Screwdrivers & How They Use | Daily Life Tools

 A ratcheting screwdriver is a specialty tool used to turn and tighten screws.
 Ratcheting screwdrivers are great for hard-to-reach areas and can be hand-cranked or electrically powered.

-Ratcheting Screwdriver
+Ratcheting Screwdriver - types of screwdrivers

-Ratcheting Screwdriver
+Ratcheting Screwdriver – types of screwdrivers

-What is the Disadvantage of a screwdriver?
+What is the Disadvantage of a Screwdriver?

-Screwdrivers have the most obvious disadvantage of any tool on the list, They’re used to turn screws and nothing else.
 If your screwdriver can only be turned in one direction, it will make even the simplest tasks more difficult than they need to be.

 Plus, if you purchase a Philips head or flathead screwdriver that isn’t of high quality, it may not last as long as you’d like.
-You should buy a few different screwdrivers with varying grips (rubber vs. metal) so that you don’t strain your hands during use.

 Conclusion